 - espresso: I recommend a darker or medium roast.
 Feel free to make decaffeinated espresso — it is practically the same in flavor.
 A really strong coffee or cold brew will also work in a pinch.

-- ground cinnamon: Totally optional, but a little sprinkle on top goes a long way!
-You can also use spice blends that contain cinnamon, like chai spice, pumpkin pie spice or apple pie spice to bring in a little more spiced flavor.
+If you don’t want to make homemade cinnamon dolce sprinkles like the Starbucks version, a little sprinkle of ground cinnamon * on top goes a long way!
+You can also use spice blends that contain cinnamon, like chai spice, pumpkin pie spice * or apple pie spice to bring in a little more spiced flavor.

 Substitutions & variations